 Charles (Chas) James McDevitt was born in Eaglesham, Ayrshire, Scotland in 1934.
 The family moved to Camberley, Surrey where he grew up.
-As a teenager he suffered a long illness and developed a liking for American Blues and Jazz.
-During this time, he taught himself to play the banjo and later joined a local college jazz band called The High Curley Stompers.
+As a teenager he suffered a long illness and during this time developed a liking for American Blues and Jazz.
+He taught himself to play the banjo and later joined a local college jazz band called The High Curley Stompers.
 In 1955 McDevitt moved to London and played with the Crane River Jazz Band.
 Fellow band members included Ken Colyer, Sonny Morris and Marc Sharratt.

-The group regularly played this as part of their live set and featured it in a talent contest promoted by Pye Records on Radio Luxembourg.
-Bill Varley, their new manager suggested they recruit a female vocalist to help them stand out from other skiffle groups and they seconded a folk singer called Nancy Whiskey.
-They rerecorded Freight Train with Nancy as lead vocalist.
-The single was released in 1957 and reached # 5 in the UK Singles Chart.
+The group regularly played "Freight Train" as part of their live set and featured it in a talent contest promoted by Pye Records on Radio Luxembourg.
+Bill Varley, their new manager suggested they recruit a female vocalist to help them stand out from other skiffle groups and they asked a Scottish folk singer called Nancy Whiskey (1935 – 2003) to join them.
+They re-recorded Freight Train with Nancy as lead vocalist and when the single was released in 1957 it reached # 5 in the UK Singles Chart.
 Riding high on chart success the group toured Europe and America featuring on the Ed Sullivan Show.

-The group had a second lesser hit with `Greenback Dollar' on which Nancy was again vocalist.
+Chas McDevitt Skiffle Band had a second lesser hit with `Greenback Dollar' on which Nancy was again vocalist.